How does this medication work? What will it do for me?

 If you experience difficulty starting to urinate or have pain when you urinate, speak with your doctor as soon as possible.

 Worsening symptoms: If you find you need to use your short-acting ("rescue") inhaler more often or if your condition seems to worsen, call your doctor.
-If you have not been given instructions beforehand, contact your doctor immediately about what to do if any of the following situations occur (they may be signs of seriously worsening COPD or asthma):
+If you have not been given instructions beforehand, contact your doctor immediately about what to do if any of the following situations occur (they may be signs of seriously worsening COPD):

 - need for more inhalations than usual of short-acting, inhaled bronchodilators